Digital-Defiance/model-compose-pre-alpha/README.md

 - [x] **Research Neptune.ai:** Analyze Neptune.ai, a platform that aids in tracking machine learning experiments and facilitates monitoring and visualizing metrics and outputs.
 Understand how it achieves these functionalities and how they may fit into your project. - https://neptune.ai/homepage - NOT OPENSOURCE

+> I'm still reading through these, but they all seem to be their own thing, apart from the docker environment.
+Perhaps except kubeflow, which does not seem to be suitable for individuals and small enterprises.
+I'm looking for a thight integration with docker and compose.
+A superset of docker compose.
+This will minimise friction of adoption and integration with ongoing projects.

 1.4.
 Document the key findings and insights.